PainAnalgesic Balm coupons

 Analgesic Balm

-Analgesic Balm Coupons & Discount Card - Compare Prices Near You
+Analgesic Balm Coupons & Savings Card – Discount Prices from $3.72

 Menthol and methyl salicylate are combined in a topical medication designed to relieve minor muscle and joint pain, such as that associated with arthritis, backaches, strains, sprains, and bruises.
 Available over the counter, it can be found in various forms including patches, gels, creams, balms, sprays, topical liquids, and oils.
 This medication functions as a topical analgesic by using menthol and methyl salicylate as counterirritants.
 When applied to the skin, it creates a sensation of cooling followed by warming, which helps distract the user from deeper pain in muscles, joints, and tendons.
 Additionally, methyl salicylate promotes blood flow to the affected area by dilating blood vessels, further enhancing the soothing effect.
 While generally safe, it may occasionally cause a burning feeling upon application.
 It's advised not to use this product on children under 2 years old.
 For children between 2 and 12 years old, consult a healthcare professional before use.
 Always check the label for specific age-related instructions.